bluejayA/substation/docs/reference/developers/index.md

 **When to use it**: Selecting resources.
 Any resource.
 Images, networks, flavors, security groups, availability zones.

-**Read this** when you need:

-- Resource selection from large lists
-- Multi-column display
-- Search/filter functionality
-- Multi-select capability
-- Handling 10,000+ items
+**Read this** when you need resource selection from large lists.
+It provides multi-column display, search and filter functionality, multi-select capability, and can handle 10,000+ items without breaking a sweat.
+Yes, we tested it.

 ### [StatusListView Guide](statuslistview-guide.md)